Configuration Settings

 Log File <pathname>

-When a log file is specified, message box output will be copied to the file and all debug messages will be written exclusively to the file.
+When a log file is specified, message box output will be copied to the file and all diagnostic messages will be written exclusively to the file.
 Session logs are appended to the end of any existing data, so the file may grow quite large over time.
 Setting this as a default via the DropDat interface is not recommended because the pathname may not be valid on the end-user's system and the file may grow arbitrarily large.
+Default: None.

 Require Encryption <On or Off>